psoloway/puppetlabs-tomcat/README.md

 ##Module Description

 Tomcat is a Java Web service provider.
-The Puppet Labs module gives you a way to install multiple versions of Tomcat, as well as multiple copies of a version, and deploy web apps to it.
-The tomcat module also manages the Tomcat configuration file with Puppet.
+The tomcat module lets you use Puppet to install Tomcat, manage its configuration file, and deploy web apps to it --- including support for multiple instances of Tomcat spanning multiple versions.

 ##Setup